dalyIsaac/kea/README.md

 - [x] Display commits in a list
 - [x] Display files in a tree
 - [ ] Display moved files in the tree
+  - [x] Display file contents in Monaco
+  - [ ] Display file names in the tree
+  - [ ] Display file names in Monaco
+- [ ] Loading state for the file contents
 - [ ] Select the first file in the tree by default
 - [ ] Route to file based on URL
 - [ ] Route to file and line based on URL